Jij-Inc/Jij-MCP-Server/README.md

 # Jij MCP Server

-A server that provides tools to support the implementation of Jij Modeling.
+A server that provides tools to support mathematical optimization with JijModeling and quantum computing.

 ## Overview

-The Jij MCP Server contains various tools and utilities designed to assist with the implementation of JijModeling.
+The Jij MCP Server contains various tools and utilities designed to assist with the implementation of mathematical optimization models using JijModeling and quantum computing tasks using Qiskit.
+This platform integrates both domains to provide comprehensive support for computational optimization and quantum programming.

-## Installation
+## Features

-1. Clone this repository
-2. Install the required dependencies
-3. Configure the server as described below
+### JijModeling Support
+- Reference information about JijModeling syntax and usage
+- Code checking for detection of common issues in JijModeling code
+- Model creation assistance with best practices guidance
+- Step-by-step workflow for implementing optimization models

+### Quantum Computing Support
+- Qiskit migration guides from v0.x to v1/v2
+- API reference documentation access
+- Integration with IBM Quantum Learning Hub tutorials
+- Structured workflow for quantum circuit design and execution

 ## Configuration